-Creating text to speech
+Creating text to speech audio

-First start editing a new video or open an existing one, then:
+First, start editing a new video or open an existing one, then:

-2. Choose a voice from the list and generate a preview
+Step 2.
+Choose a voice from the list and generate a preview

-To sample a voice, simply select one from the voice dropdown, type some text, and click the preview button.
+To sample a voice, simply select one from the voice dropdown, type some text, and click the Preview button.

-3. Adjust punctuation to get the perfect pronunciation
+Step 3.
+Adjust punctuation to get the perfect pronunciation

 You can use punctuation to make small but impactful changes to your text to speech delivery.
 Here's how it works: